Beyond-Better/bb/CONVENTIONS.md

 ## Security
 - Use environment variables for sensitive configuration
 - Sanitize and validate all data input
-- Restrict LLM access to files added to conversation by `bbai`
+- Restrict LLM access to files added to conversation by `bb`
-- Prevent `bbai` from adding files outside the current git repo
+- Prevent `bb` from adding files outside the current git repo
 - Always use `isPathWithinProject` to ensure file operations are restricted to the project directory
 - Implement proper error handling for network requests in data retrieval tools
 - Sanitize and validate command inputs to prevent injection attacks in system command tools